History of Vietnamese military ranks

 The system of Vietnamese military ranks was originally introduced on 22 March 1946 by President Ho Chi Minh, originally based on the military ranks system of Japanese military.
 Reference designs to the military ranks system of the French military.
 In 1958, the Vietnam People's Army military ranks system was changed, and has no Marshal or General of the Army or Brigadier General.
-In contrast, the Colonel General, Senior Colonel or Senior Lieutenant in Vietnam at present do not exist in many countries.
+Vietnamese ranks including Colonel General, Senior Colonel or Senior Lieutenant do not exist in many countries.

 Origins

-According to the decree No-33 on 22 March 1946 signed by President Ho Chi Minh, the ranks of the Vietnamese National Army (former name of the Vietnam People's Army since 1950) were ordered to be as follows:
+According to decree No-33 on 22 March 1946 signed by President Ho Chi Minh, the ranks of the Vietnamese National Army (former name of the Vietnam People's Army since 1950) were ordered to be as follows: